OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 **Overview**

-*  {{ spaceName  }} supports Stagil Assets links bidirectional synchronization.
+*  <code class="expression">space.vars.SITENAME</code> supports Stagil Assets links bidirectional synchronization.
 * In relationship mapping, Stagil Assets link types need to be mapped for link synchronization.

 **Known behavior**

 * From Jira UI, the Stagil Assets links are visible in custom fields.
-However, these custom fields are supported as link types in  {{ spaceName  }}.
+However, these custom fields are supported as link types in  <code class="expression">space.vars.SITENAME</code>.
 * The Stagil Assets links will be synchronized based on current state only.
 * Reason: API limitation.